awsdocs/amazon-dynamodb-developer-guide/doc_source/ql-reference.multiplestatements.transactions.md

 ***parametervalue***
 \(Optional\) A parameter value if parameters were used when specifying the PartiQL statement\.

-## Return values<a name="ql-reference.multiplestatements.transactions.return"></a>
+## Return Values<a name="ql-reference.multiplestatements.transactions.return"></a>

-This statement does not return any values\.
+This statement doesn't return any values for Write operations \(INSERT, UPDATE, or DELETE\)\.
+However, it returns different values for Read operations \(SELECT\) based on the conditions specified in the WHERE clause\.

 **Note**
-If any of the singleton INSERT, UPDATE, or DELETE operations return an error, the transactions are cancelled with the `TransactionCanceledException` exception, and the cancellation reason code includes the errors from the individual singleton operations\.
+If any of the singleton INSERT, UPDATE, or DELETE operations return an error, the transactions are canceled with the `TransactionCanceledException` exception, and the cancellation reason code includes the errors from the individual singleton operations\.

 ## Examples<a name="ql-reference.multiplestatements.transactions.examples"></a>

+The following example runs multiple statements as a transaction\.

 ------
 #### [ AWS CLI ]

-1. Save the following json to a file called partiql\.json
+1. Save the following JSON code to a file called partiql\.json\.

    ```
    [
        {
-           "Statement": "EXISTS(SELECT * FROM Music where Artist='No One You Know' and SongTitle='Call Me Today' and Awards is  MISSING)"
+           "Statement": "EXISTS(SELECT * FROM "Music" where Artist='No One You Know' and SongTitle='Call Me Today' and Awards is  MISSING)"
        },
        {
-           "Statement": "INSERT INTO Music value {'Artist':'?','SongTitle':'?'}",
+           "Statement": "INSERT INTO "Music" value {'Artist':'?','SongTitle':'?'}",
            "Parameters": [{"S": "Acme Band"}, {"S": "Best Song"}]
        },
        {
-           "Statement": "UPDATE Music SET AwardsWon=1 SET AwardDetail={'Grammys':[2020, 2018]}  where Artist='Acme Band' and SongTitle='PartiQL Rocks'"
+           "Statement": "UPDATE "Music" SET AwardsWon=1 SET AwardDetail={'Grammys':[2020, 2018]}  where Artist='Acme Band' and SongTitle='PartiQL Rocks'"
        }
    ]
    ```

-1. Execute the following command in a command prompt\.
+1. Run the following command in a command prompt\.

    ```
    aws dynamodb execute-transaction --transact-statements  file://partiql.json